Gol Gappay/ Pani Puri Recipe - Yummy Traditional

 1. To prepare this recipe first we will knead the soft dough of Gol Gappa

-2. If I talk to me then I must weigh of ingredients before mixing or cooking so here I did the weight of flour and semolina
+2. If I talk then I must weigh of ingredients before mixing or cooking so here I did the weight of flour and semolina

-3. Both have the equal measurement you can see in the picture
+3. Both have equal measurements you can see in the picture

 4. Sift the flour and semolina